 When buying a second hand car safety should be at the top of your list of considerations.
-Your car should provide you and other road users with protection in the event of a crash.
 The Used Car Safety Ratings assist buyers in making decisions to purchase cars that offer the best protection in a crash.

 Safety should be paramount

 If you're looking for a new car, vehicle safety should be a priority.
 Used Car Safety Ratings results provide car buyers with critical information that can be used to help them make an informed decision about the protection a second hand vehicle offers.

 When looking for your next car, look for a vehicle with at least a good or excellent (4 or 5 stars) for driver protection and a Safe Pick vehicle, which considers the safety of other road users.

 The Used Car Safety Ratings study is based on more than 7.5 million real-world vehicle crashes in Australia and New Zealand between 1987 and 2015, covering about 95% of all popular passenger and light commercial vehicles manufactured from 1982 to 2015.

 The study shows how well each vehicle will protect the driver from death or serious injury in the event of a crash.